rahuman23/foundation-DSTA-NHT/docs/diyfoundation/diyfoundation.md

     ssh -l nutanix 10.42.xx.32         # password: <check password in RX>
     ```

-    Execute the following commands to power off any running VMs on the
-cluster, stop cluster services, and destroy the existing cluster:
+    Execute the following commands to power off any running VMs on the cluster, stop cluster services, and destroy the existing cluster:

      ```bash
      cluster stop        # Enter 'I agree' when prompted to proceed
      ```
      ```bash
      cluster destroy     # Enter 'Y' when prompted to proceed
      ```

+Once you have made sure that all VMs and services are stopped, you can proceed to the next steps.
 ## Confirm the Number of SSDs

 In this section we will confirm the number of SSDs in your node D. This will determine which command we will use in the next section.